Why Mondays Feel So Bad - The Surprising Truth Behind "Blue Monday"

 The biggest reason Monday feels so tough is the shift in your sleep pattern over the weekend.
 Most people stay up late on Friday and Saturday nights and sleep in on Saturday and Sunday mornings.
 Even just two days of shifting your sleep and wake times by one to two hours is enough to throw off your circadian rhythm.

-There's a fascinating study on this.
+There is a fascinating study on this.
 When researchers measured mood hour by hour, they found that Monday afternoon mood was virtually identical to Tuesday or Wednesday.
 The lowest mood occurred on "Sunday evening" and "Monday morning."
-In other words, it's not all of Monday that feels bad - it's the boundary between "the end of freedom" and "the start of obligation."
+In other words, it is not all of Monday that feels bad; it is the boundary between "the end of freedom" and "the start of obligation."
 The contrast with the enjoyable weekend makes Monday morning feel worse than it actually is.

 How to Make Mondays a Little Easier

-You can't eliminate Blue Monday entirely, but you can reduce its impact.
+You cannot eliminate Blue Monday entirely, but you can reduce its impact.

 The most effective approach is keeping your weekend sleep schedule close to your weekday one.
 Simply waking up at the same time on Saturday and Sunday (or no more than one hour later) dramatically reduces social jet lag.
-You might think "but it's my day off," but if it eliminates that Monday morning misery, it's a worthwhile trade-off.
+You might think "but it is my day off," but if it eliminates that Monday morning misery, it is a worthwhile trade-off.

 Summary

 Monday feels miserable because of a body clock disruption from weekend late nights (social jet lag) combined with the psychological contrast effect against a free weekend.
-It's not Monday itself that's painful - it's the boundary where "freedom ends."
+It is not Monday itself that is painful; it is the boundary where "freedom ends."
 Keep your weekend sleep rhythm consistent and plant a small reward on Monday.
 That alone can make your weekly Blue Monday significantly lighter.